 A.2.7.2.2 Extreme Value Estimation

 Extreme values interpreted from model test results are generally inferred from the statistics of peaks of the measured time series.
 The prediction of extremes of the complete response is complicated by the various components of response with differing statistical distributions.
-The makeup of the complete response varies with time during any single test run.
+The makeup of the complete response varies over time during any single test run.
 The collection of complete wave responses during any single test falls into different populations, depending on which component is dominating each peak.

-For linear wave responses, the response distribution is much the same as the distribution of wave height, and is well fit by a Gaussian distribution.
-For second order forces (wave drift, second order sum frequency springing forces), the response distribution is more skewed than Gaussian, and is often fit by a Gram-Charlier distribution or by Hermite polynomials used to map the process back to a Rayleigh distribution (Winterstein, et al., 1994 [248]).
+For linear wave responses, the response distribution is much the same as the distribution of wave height and is well fit by a Gaussian distribution.
+For second order forces (wave drift, second order sum frequency springing forces), the response distribution is more skewed than Gaussian and is often fit by a Gram-Charlier distribution or by Hermite polynomials used to map the process back to a Rayleigh distribution (Winterstein, et al., 1994 [248]).
 For weakly coupled, lightly damped linear system responses to second order forces, the response distribution tends back to Gaussian based on the averaging properties of the system.
 However, for ringing dominated responses, the distribution is much more variable than commonly observed in offshore structure responses, and commonly used distributions are not at all appropriate.
 While linear Gaussian responses typically have a value of less than 4 standard deviations at the 1-in-1000 level, second order responses typically have values between 4 and 6, and ringing responses have been observed with 1-in-1000 values of 6 to 20 standard deviations (Davies, et al., 1994 [123]).

 The estimation of extreme values for non-linear responses is often performed using generalized distributions such as Weibull, exponential, or Gumbel distributions.
-These functions are not related to the physics of the process, but are general purpose extreme value fitting functions which are used to fit data.
+These functions are not related to the physics of the process but are general purpose extreme value fitting functions which are used to fit data.
 Care should be taken to not apply the results to conditions other than those represented by the individual test, such as extrapolation to much longer return periods.

 The fitting of extremal distributions to model test data with multiple populations should be performed to the segment of the data of interest.
 In the case of extreme value estimates, the fitting is generally done to the tail of the data.
 This is done by segmenting the data, or by masking the lower values, so that the fitting only sees a single population of points.